sneha-afk/dotfiles/dot-config/nvim/README.md

 **Minimum version required**: `v0.11.0`

-Upon opening for the first time, you will be prompted on whether to install Lazy.nvim and the plugins listed in `plugins/`.
+Upon opening for the first time, you will be prompted on whether to install `lazy.nvim` as the package manager being used and the plugins listed in `plugins/`.

 ## Cloning *just* this config
 Powershell: